HappyShield/happyshield.github.io/index.md

 ---

-* Form-fitting and adjustable geometry allowing for **comfortable wearing for extended periods**.
+* Form-fitting and adjustable shape allowing for **comfortable wearing for extended periods**.

 ---